 To follow the guidance from RAN plenary, RAN2 should avoid any RAN1 impact on the MsgA PUSCH resource determination in CFRA.

-Both alternative 1 and alternative 2 provided in LS [1] (Alt A, A1 & Alt B in the email discussion) have impact on RAN1 specifications.
+Both alternative 1 and alternative 2 provided in LS [1] and Alt A, A1 in the this discussion have impact on RAN1 specifications.

-Although only one PRU is needed for one UE in 2-step RACH CFRA, the RAN2 allows multiple PRUs to be configured, which leads to the RAN1 specification impact in Alts A, A1 & B.
+Although only one PRU is needed for one UE in 2-step RACH CFRA, the RAN2 allows multiple PRUs to be configured, which leads to the RAN1 specification impact in Alts A, A1.

 Ask RAN2 to confirm whether dedicated MsgA PUSCH signaling for 2-step CFRA signaled to a UE is for single UE or shared by multiple UEs.